-During the reference period, the fund company carried out 197 direct engagements between the fund company and companies.
-11 of these were dialogues with companies that on balance day were holdings in this fund.
+During the reference period, the fund company carried out 199 direct engagements between the fund company and companies.
+25 of these were dialogues with companies held by this fund on balance day.
 These dialogues aim to support the continuous improvement of the companies' sustainability work and include questions regarding how to handle the company's sustainability risks, the prevention of adverse impacts and contributions to sustainable development.
 The dialogues can also be reactive/incident based.